Introduction to correlation networks: Interdisciplinary approaches beyond thresholding: Outlook

 We mentioned examples of microbiome and bibliometric co-occurrence networks as variants of correlation networks in sections~\ref{sub:microbiome} and \ref{sub:bibliometric}, respectively.
 For example, let $x_{i\ell} = 1$ if the $i$th researcher is an author of the $\ell$th paper in the database and $x_{i\ell} = 0$ otherwise.
 Then, the number of papers that the $i$th and $j$th researchers have coauthored, which are co-occurrence events, is equal to $\sum_{\ell=1}^L x_{i\ell} x_{j\ell}$, where $L$ is the number of papers in the entire data.
 This quantity is a non-standardized covariance, which one can analyze as a correlation network.
 In fact, the original data, i.e., $N\times L$ matrix $(x_{i\ell})$, is a bipartite network, in which one part consists of $N$ nodes representing the researchers, and the other part consists of $L$ nodes representing the papers.
 An edge exists between an author node and a paper node if and only if $x_{i\ell} = 1$.
 Then, we can interpret the $N \times N$ co-occurrence, or correlation, network whose $(i, j)$ entry is given by $\sum_{\ell=1}^L x_{i\ell} x_{j\ell}$ as a one-mode projection of the bipartite network.
 This viewpoint provides research opportunities.
 It is known that one-mode projection introduces various biases \cite{Latapy2008SocNetw}.
 For example, one-mode projection inflates the clustering coefficient \cite{Newman2001PhysRevE-collabo1, Guillaume2004InfoProcLett, Ramasco2004PhysRevE}, which is in fact consistent with the finding that correlation networks even from random data would have a high clustering coefficient (section~\ref{sub:dichotomizing}).
 One strategy to avoid such biases is to analyze the data as a bipartite network \cite{Latapy2008SocNetw}.
 Therefore, bipartite network analysis may be equally useful for understanding correlation structure of continuous-valued data, i.e., an $N\times L$ matrix $(x_{i\ell})$, $x_{i\ell} \in \mathbb{R}$, which we have mostly dealt with in the present article.
 Establishing mapping of the continuous-valued data to a bipartite network is a first natural step toward this goal.
+A framework that both handles bipartite signed networks and provides a statistically validated one-mode projection \cite{Gallo2025arxiv} may be fruitfully extended to this direction.